Mobile Live Streaming: How to Live Stream from a Mobile Phone [2024 Update]

 Lighting makes a huge difference in the quality of your video content.
 Since you’re streaming on the go, you probably will not have the professional lighting setup that you’d have in a studio.

-Although some new smartphone cameras have nighttime modes, most do not so live streaming in the dark is not a good idea.
+Although some new smartphone cameras have nighttime modes, most do not, so live streaming in the dark is not a good idea.
 Other lighting setups can pose challenges, as well.
+The best idea is to go live on your Android or iPhone during the day to take advantage of natural lighting.

 2. Use Smart Shots and Angles